svidela/pyzcasp/README.md

 Additional features include:
-- function decorator to avoid tmp files leftovers
+- Function decorator to avoid tmp files leftovers
 - Utility to register and recover encodings by name and specific grounder
 - Utility to register and recover arguments by name and specific system (grounder or solver)
 - Adapt answer sets by default to a basic python object